nanasysim/assignment-1/README.md

 Now let's configure Cloud-Init for your Droplet.

 ### Step 1: Make sure you have neovim installed
+If you already have neovim installed, you can skip this step.
 1. Run this command to install neovim
 ```
 sudo pacman -S neovim
 ```
 * This command installs neovim on Arch Linux

-> [!NOTE] If you already have neovim installed, you can skip this step.

 ### Step 2: Create a Cloud-Init configuration file
 1. Run this command to create a Cloud-Init configuration file